ktr-skmt/werewolfworld/README.md

-# werewolfworld
+# werewolf.world
-werewolf.world protocol based on JSON-LD
+a JSON-LD based protocol for a game of Werewolf

 ## Repository